McIlroy aiming to return from injury at WGC-Mexico in March

 ''I can see how everything feels, and I have a week off after that,'' he added.

-McIlroy has already missed the Abu Dhabi Championship, and pulled out of the Dubai Desert Classic next week.
+McIlroy, the world No. 2, has already missed the Abu Dhabi Championship, and pulled out of the Dubai Desert Classic next week.
 The injury means he will also miss the Genesis Open in California and Honda in Florida next month.

 He put the rib injury down to an extra-busy offseason, when he hit a lot of balls to make a swing change and test drivers.